Sharmadean Reid: Career

 After graduating in 2007, Reid worked at the men's magazine Arena Homme Plus as a Sportswear Editor, before moving to Nike as a stylist.
 In June 2009, The Independent recognised Reid as one of the "15 people who will define the future of arts in Britain".
 Throughout 2018, Reid wrote a business advice column Bossing It for The Guardian.
 She delivered a TED talk about empowering women with technology at University College London in December 2018.
 Reid is an advisor for the charity Art Against Knives.
 She is a founding member of the British Beauty Council.

 Wah Nails

 Driven by the idea of a place for women to "hang out, form friendships and build communities" while being able to have "whatever you wanted on your nails", the first WAH Nails salon was opened in August 2009.
 In February 2010, WAH Nails opened concessions in Topshop Oxford Circus and Harvey Nichols Dublin.
 WAH Nails London was launched in September 2014.
 It used social media (including tumblr and Instagram) to grow a community by sharing viral images.
 WAH Nails has several high-profile patrons, including Serena Williams, Katarina Johnson-Thompson and Margot Robbie.
 They launched a product line at Boots UK, as well as a book.
 In November 2016, Reid launched her first clothing line inspired by Princess Diana and in collaboration with ASOS.
-In the same month WAH Nails launched an augmented reality nail application in its London store.
+In the same month WAH Nails launched in its London store a virtual reality nail experience, designed together with Kim Boutin, former digital art director at Kenzo.
 WAH have been featured in broadly.